DCMZ88/internship/Week 9/README.md

 One way that made me understand the different terms easier was to simplify them in layman terms.\
 i.e
-- True Positives: Correct Labels
+- True Positives: Correct Labels identified by the model
 - False Postitives : Wrong Labels
 - False Negatives : Correct Labels that were not identified by the model.
+- $T_P+F_N=$ Total number of correct labels